My Shopping Cart

-Planning is an essential aspect of running a successful business, and creating a marketing plan for the year is a critical part of that process.
+Planning is essential to running a successful business, and creating a marketing plan for the year is a critical part of that process.
 Whether you are a small business owner or part of a larger organization, having a well-thought-out marketing plan can help you achieve your business goals and increase revenue.

-Get together with your business partner or trusted mentor to run through some brainstorming.
+Get together with your business partner or trusted mentor to brainstorm.
 (It's easier to do this in a group, but not impossible if it's just you.)

-This analysis can help you determine what you are great at, what your weaknesses are, and what opportunities and threats exist within your industry.
+This analysis can help you determine your strengths and weaknesses and identify opportunities and threats within your industry.

 During this brainstorming session, you can also reflect on the previous year and identify what worked well and what didn't.